Amid GameStop price rollercoaster, Democrats announce hearings on 'broken' stock market

 Hedge funds, Point72 -- run by New York Mets owner Steve Cohen-- and Chicago-based Citadel, infused almost $3 billion into Melvin Capital, which saw massive losses after betting against the video game retailer.

-Citadel founder Ken Griffin is an investor in Robinhood, the trading app that helped fuel the massive stock activity hitting Melvin Capital.
+Citadel does business with Robinhood, the trading app that helped fuel the massive stock activity hitting Melvin Capital.
 Robinhood said Thursday investors would only be able to sell their positions and not open new ones in some cases, and Robinhood will try to slow the amount of trading using borrowed money.

 Meanwhile, financial disclosures have revealed that newly-confirmed Treasury Secretary Janet Yellen received around $810,000 in speaking fees from Citadel, raising questions about conflicts and any potential government intervention in the ongoing upheaval.